Oath of Allegiance (Canada): Prince Edward Island

-Since 2022, Samuel LeBlanc, lawyer of Acadian descent practising mainly in New Brunswick, has refused to swear the Oath of Allegiance required to become a member of the bar in Prince Edward Island, drawing a connection between the modern oath to the Canadian monarch and the involvement of an oath to the monarch of Great Britain in the Expulsion of the Acadians between 1755 and 1764.
+Since 2022, Samuel LeBlanc, a lawyer of Acadian descent practising mainly in New Brunswick, has refused to swear the Oath of Allegiance required to become a member of the bar in Prince Edward Island, drawing a connection between the modern oath to the Canadian monarch and the involvement of an oath to the monarch of Great Britain in the Expulsion of the Acadians between 1755 and 1764.
 In June 2023, the Ministry of Justice evaluated amendment to the Law on Legal Professions; as of November 2023, the Legal Profession Act removed any reference to the monarch in the oath for admission to the Prince Edward Island Law Society.